johnko/delugefs/README.md

 - remove git (let syncthing handle conflicts)
 - local network peers autodiscovery to suggest in syncthing??

+- cross datacenter (or "domain") and cross node algorithm so we don't end up with 2 copies in 2 disks but only on 1 node in 1 datacenter

 - if I/O across the FUSE boundary is still CPU limited around ~10MB/s, see if tmpfs/ramdisk will help

 # This Fork's Planned Underlying Tree Layout